X-ray inspection to non-invasively analyze components and assemblies

 In the case of components of rather dubious origin an x-ray inspection can reveal whethere there is a chip inside the component at all, if the manufacturer kept the required bond sequence, or if there are improper bond wire junctions.

-Areas of application – 3D X-ray/computed tomography (CT):
+Areas of application – 3D X-ray / computer tomography (CT):

 Printed circuit boards and crimp contacts in 3D X-ray